isomerpages/enterprisesg-switch/index.md

       title: Bring your innovations to life with the right connections
       subtitle: Partner with us
       id: infopic
       description: Innovation does not happen in a vacuum.
-Engage with over 25,000 innovators and investors at SWITCH.
-Explore co-innovation and partnership opportunities with us.
+Explore partnership opportunities with us and connect your brand and innovative solutions to over 25,000 attendees.
       button: learn more
       url: /partner-with-us/
       image: /images/homepage images/6__Exhibition_Floor_809.jpg